adamhatton/pp2-colour-match/README.md

 ### Acknowledgements

 - I'd like to thank my mentor Spencer Barriball for his guidance in the planning stage of the project and feedback on the finished product
-- I'd also like to thank my Partner Nichola for her constant support and feedback on what I was creating
+- I'd also like to thank my partner Nichola for her constant support and feedback on what I was creating